How to upload a file to a GitHub release in a workflow

 The research

-My superpower isn’t remembering everything off the top of my head so the first thing I did was to search for the details on how to do this using ’that big search engine that shall not be named’.
-And oh my gosh, I came across so many third party actions.
+First thing I did was to search for the details on how to do this using ’that big search engine that shall not be named’.
+All I really found were a bunch of third party actions.

 The approach I took